Queen's Lane • Oxford • OX1 4AR • Tel: +44 (0)1865 279000

 Above right: Christopher Ricks (then Oxford Professor of Poetry) opens the launch of the second volume of Synergies: Creative Writing in Academic Practice at Blackwell's in 2004.
 (Read about Synergies in The Guardian and BBC News.)

 We're still actively encouraging creativity at the Hall.
 We've enjoyed the privilege of teaching prize-winning poets such as Caleb Klaces, Charlotte Geater, and Amy Blakemore, who had launched their writing careers by the time they took up their places.
-Several of our recent English graduates have gone on to take Masters courses in Creative Writing; others are already established writers.
+Several of our recent English graduates have gone on to take Masters courses in Creative Writing; others are already established and award-winning writers.